 - No commute – Did you know that adding 20 minutes to your commute is the equivalent of a 19% pay cut?

 - Own your space – Were you losing the battle over the thermostat at your office?
 Not anymore!

 - No office distractions – Caveat: see #5.

-- Save money – You can now avoid the temptation to grab lunch or coffee with coworkers, this really adds up!
+- Save money – You can now avoid the temptation to grab lunch or coffee with coworkers, which really adds up!

 Everyone’s experience is different, and everyone’s home life is different.
 These are a few of the things that have worked well for me.
-What other tips do you have for people who are new to working from home?
+What other tips do you have for people who are new to working from home with a baby?
 Comment below!